 If passed, states will have an easier time implementing online poker regulations.
 The law would also re-categorize poker as a game of skill, exempting it from action under other online gaming laws.

-Poker Is A Game Of Skill, And That Should Make All The Difference…
+If Poker Is A Game Of Skill, That Makes All The Difference…

-The Internet Poker Freedom Act Could Open A Whole New Job-Creating, Revenue-Generating Market Right Here In the U.S.
+The Internet Poker Freedom Act Could Blow Open A New Market

 “United States consumers would benefit from a program of Internet poker regulation which recognizes the interstate nature of the Internet,” the bill says, “but nevertheless preserves the prerogatives of States and Federally recognized Indian tribes.”

 What Provisions Are Included In Internet Poker Freedom Act?

 HR 2666 confers strict licensee operator regulations.
 Under the draft proposal licensee operators would have to:

 - Establish age-verification measures;